+7 (707) 051 22 20

 Non-verbal communication

-Speech elicitation
+Speech Elicitation

-Speech and Dialogue Development
+Speech and dialogue development

-How sessions work
+How sessions are conducted

 Assessment and individual program